KarapetyanSatenik/Interview/epam.md

-Let's start from the first question.

-0. Can you tell us a bit yourself?

-0. It's interesting for me.
-Do you know other programming languages?
-Why exactly you have chosen JS?
-0. Do you know node.js?
-Would you like to learn and go deeper into node.js?

-Let me introduce myself.
-I am Satenik, and work at Epam Armenia as a Software Engineer.
-I will ask questions about JS?

 1. how many data types do you know in JavaScript?

 2. What's the difference between reference and primitive data types?